-If this were a scene from a movie starring your business venture, you would want to watch it over and over again.
+If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 Customers see your eye-catching Facebook ad for an exciting new subscription service.
-They are enticed.
-Clicking through to your Facebook page, they are further excited to find out they can instantly get a $100 discount when they subscribe as a new customer, but only for a limited time.
+They're enticed.
+Clicking through to your Facebook page, they're further excited to find out they can instantly get a $100 discount when they subscribe as a new customer, but only for a limited time.

 The next thing you know, 500 new customers have signed up.
 You now have guaranteed recurring sales on subscription fees, and potential additional sales revenue from existing and future offerings.